Miriam Academy FAQs

 We are committed to serving all of our students with great integrity and selecting the right fit for each student, while maintaining our small student/teacher ratio.
 Miriam Academy accepts applications on a rolling basis throughout the year.
 To apply, please email email@example.com or call (314) 962-6080.

 Miriam Academy offers a full 24-credit high school diploma.
-Each student is issued a laptop to use at school and home throughout the year.
+Could reflect modified courses on the diploma Each student is issued a laptop to use at school and home throughout the year.

 Faculty provides a personalized educational experience for high school students that includes differentiated instruction and curriculum modifications to accommodate varied learning styles.
 Tailored opportunities, such as internships and in-class experiences, incorporate students’ needs for both college and career readiness following graduation.

-Each student has an individualized education plan (IEP), with occupational, counseling, speech and language therapy available.
+Each student has an individualized education plan (IEP),we have an individualized learning plan ILP with occupational, counseling, speech and language therapy available.
 Our students have access to Advanced Placement (AP) courses, CLEP exams, a variety of electives, and for-credit internships like their peers in other comprehensive high schools.

-We have class sizes of 3-12 students, depending on the needs of the students.
-Our ratio of staff to student is 1:4.
+We have class sizes of 3-12 could be more with a second teacher students, depending on the needs of the students.
+Our ratio of staff to student is approx. 1:7

-Miriam Academy is currently located at 2845 N. Ballas Road, St. Louis, Missouri 63131, in the Parkway United Church of Christ education building.
-The incubator space has allowed Miriam Academy to grow for our first four years.
-We will move in June 2020 to our permanent location at 1138 N. Warson Road in Olivette.
+Miriam Academy is located at 1138 N. Warson Road in Olivette.
 The building, situated on 8 acres, is 40,000 square feet and located near the Danforth Plant Science Center, Bayer and 39 North ag-tech area.

 Miriam Academy provides a learning environment designed to support the education, development, and college or career readiness needs of adolescent students who demonstrate multi-faceted learning challenges.